What Is Accountability In The Workplace?

 2. Provide Necessary Resources

-To foster accountability, leaders must ensure that employees have access to the tools, training, and support necessary to perform their tasks effectively.
+To foster accountability, leaders must ensure that employees can access the tools, training, and support necessary to perform their tasks effectively.
 Adequate resources empower individuals, boosting their confidence and enabling them to meet their responsibilities.
 Leaders should invest in training programs, state-of-the-art technology, and a supportive work environment, creating a conducive atmosphere for accountability to flourish.

 3. Foster Open Communication